-- help shape global discussions and policy directions.73 - Conducting a gap analysis of markets in the region through a survey and case studies on insurance, investment, pensions, accounting and regulation, in collaboration with consultants and other organizations, based on the identified issues and recommendations.
+- Active participation in international discussions to expand the network, gather information and communicate the work stream's positions to wider audiences to help shape global discussions and policy directions. - Conducting a gap analysis of markets in the region through a survey and case studies on insurance, investment, pensions, accounting and regulation, in collaboration with consultants and other organizations, based on the identified issues and recommendations.
 This gap analysis will be the basis for a proposed list of deliverables with time frames, benchmarks and action plans. - Provide inputs as needed and appropriate on proposed relevant regulatory and accounting standards.